drumcap/DataScience/project/shopping recommendation/README.md

 ##	Code stream (in ‘code’ directory)
 *	connection.py : (This file is not in directory.)
 Connection information to database.
 *	model.py : Database(MySQL) structure
-1. product_crawler.py : Crawl the item`s information and each link
+1. product_crawler.py : Crawl the item's information and each link
-	* productdb.py : Save and get the item`s information and each link
+	* productdb.py : Save and get the item's information and each link
-2. comment_crawler.py : Crawl the writer`s rating and ID from each link of items
+2. comment_crawler.py : Crawl the writer's rating and ID from each link of items
-	* commentdb.py : Save and get the writer`s rating and ID
+	* commentdb.py : Save and get the writer's rating and ID
 	* sortcommentdb.py : Count the number of rating per user and per item.
 3. set_model.py : Compose train, test set and create vector.
 	*	traintestdb.py : Divide items and users by train set and test set.